h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 ### OptiTrack

 **Timestamps in recording.**
-Our [OptiTrack](https://optitrack.com/) motion capture system has recorded helmet (equiped by primary subject), the right hand, the left hand and headband (equiped by auxiliary subject) motions as shown in [used devices](#used-devices).
+The [OptiTrack](https://optitrack.com/) motion capture system has recorded helmet (equiped by primary subject), the right hand, the left hand and headband (equiped by auxiliary subject) motions as shown in [used devices](#used-devices).
 The recorded timestamps, motion data and object IDs are stored in `/data/{take_id}/raw/optitrack.csv`.
-The OptiTrack IDs and their corresponding objects are:
+The OptiTrack IDs and their corresponding objects are: [tbd: not here]

 |  ID  | Object |
 |  :----:  | :----:  |